-The programme is delivered using a range of methods including lectures, tutorials, laboratory classes, computational classes and directed supervision on projects.
+The Physics programme is delivered using a range of methods including lectures, tutorials, laboratory classes, computational classes and directed supervision on projects.
 The exact nature of the session depends on the content, the number of people in the class, the point in the programme and the personal styles and preferences of the module coordinators.
+At the RCM delivery will include one-to-one Principal Study lessons in music performance and participation in masterclasses and College performance projects.

-Lectures have between about 250 students for core modules to as few as 20 for some electives.
+Lectures both at Imperial and the RCM have between about 250 students for core physics modules to as few as 20 for some electives.
 The size of the lecture theatre is selected to cater for the number of students on the module.
-Lectures are typically 50-minute oral presentations augmented, when appropriate, with the use of handwritten notes (on a board or visualiser), handouts of notes, multimedia presentations, live demonstrations, video clips, quizzes, in-class discussion and in-class exercises.
-You will sometimes be asked to do preparation in advance of sessions, for example directed reading, revision of key material, or completion of problems.
-Lecturers provide office hours -drop in sessions where students can turn up without appointment to ask lecturers any questions they wish about the module.
+Physics lectures are typically 50-minute oral presentations augmented, when appropriate, with the use of handwritten notes (on a board or visualiser), handouts of notes, multimedia presentations, live demonstrations, video clips, quizzes, in-class discussion and in-class exercises.
+You will sometimes be asked to do preparation in advance of sessions, for example, directed reading, revision of key material, or completion of problems.
+Lecturers provide office hours - drop in sessions where students can turn up without appointment to ask lecturers any questions they wish about the module.
 Lecturers will also supply directed learning guidance, often in the form of a weekly problem sheet with a range of self-study exercises and directed reading.
 Lectures are supported through online materials that may include notes, problem sheets and solutions, additional reading resources, interactive demonstrations and worksheets, lecture recordings, questionnaires and communications.
+At the RCM lectures provide a forum for the dissemination of ideas, information and skills to the end of establishing a sound and sustainable knowledge base.
+They serve as models for organizing materials into a coherent argument.

-Tutorials and Seminars can range from small group teaching sessions with typically about 20>60 students with a lecturer and graduate teaching assistant to smaller sessions with four students and a lecturer.
+Tutorials and Seminars can range from small group teaching sessions with typically about 20>60 students with a lecturer and graduate teaching assistant to smaller sessions with four students and an academic.
 These may be used for problem solving, group exercises, discussion of problem sheets and questions arising from lectures.
 Tutorials often lead to open exchange and discussion of ideas going beyond the syllabus.
+Tutorials also take place for some RCM modules with group sizes between 5 and 15 students.

-Laboratory sessions range from specific and directed training on use of equipment and basic procedures on lab protocol including basic health & safety and hazard awareness, through to open-ended experiments covering several hours of lab time with on-hand guidance from demonstrators to longer research projects lasting several weeks with minimal guidance.
+Laboratory sessions, taken only in Year 1 for this programme, provide specific and directed training on use of equipment and basic procedures on lab protocol including basic health & safety and hazard awareness, as well as open-ended experiments covering several hours of lab time with on-hand guidance from demonstrators.
 In most sessions you work with a lab partner.
 You will also work with laboratory technicians whom you will be expected to liaise with regarding many aspects of laboratory work.
 You will be trained in keeping a lab book and in scientific report writing.
-You will be expected to write up work as formal lab reports with the exact rubric becoming more advanced and nuanced as the degree progresses.